SimonMoynihan33/fur-ever-mates-adoption/README.md

  **Apply for screening**

- - A sleek form on a red background with a border collie of to the right, this page allows users to apply to adopt a dog currently in our care.
+ - A sleek form on a red background with a border collie to the right, this page allows users to apply to adopt a dog currently in our care.

 ![Adopt Page](docs/adopt-page.png)
 ## Design